-The Saregama Carvaan is the latest Bluetooth speaker which has been released by the prominent Indian music brand named Saregama.
+The Saregama Carvaan is the latest Bluetooth speaker which has been released by the prominent Indian music brand named Saregama and you are reading the Saregama Carvaan Review.
 Like you would expect from such a brand, the Carvaan isn't solely a modest speaker.
-It comprises of wide range of remarkable features inbuilt, most distinguished of which is that it has been filled with 5,000 Retro Bollywood Songs, which you might enjoy listening anytime you desire, devoid of the requirement of an Internet connection.
+It comprises of a wide range of remarkable features inbuilt, most distinguished of which is that it has been filled with 5,000 Retro Bollywood Songs, which you might enjoy listening anytime you desire, devoid of the requirement of an Internet connection.

 Apart from that, the design of this speaker certainly stands out, which seems similar to a standard portable radio.
 With this speaker, Saregama has opted to go with the solid and boxy outline for the Carvaan, which is definitely old-fashioned.